High-precision mass measurements of neutron deficient silver isotopes probe the robustness of the $N$ = 50 shell closure

-The $^{95-97}$Ag isotopes were produced using the following reactions; $^{58}$Ni($^{40}$Ca, pn)$^{95}$Ag, $^{60}$Ni($^{40}$Ca, p3n)$^{96,96m}$Ag and $^{92}$Mo($^{14}$N, 2p7n)$^{97}$Ag, respectively.
-A hot-cavity catcher laser ion source was employed for efficient stopping and fast extraction.
+The $^{95-97}$Ag isotopes were produced using three reactions: $^{58}$Ni($^{40}$Ca, p2n)$^{95}$Ag, $^{60}$Ni($^{40}$Ca, p3n)$^{96,96m}$Ag and $^{92}$Mo($^{14}$N, $^{4}$He5n)$^{97}$Ag, and the hot-cavity catcher laser ion source was employed for efficient stopping and fast extraction.
 The reaction products recoiling out of the target were implanted into the hot graphite catcher from where they promptly diffused out into the catcher cavity as atoms.
-The silver atoms effused into a transfer tube and were selectively and efficiently ionized with a three-step resonant laser ionization scheme, in a similar manner as used in~\cite{reponen_evidence_2021}.
+The silver atoms effused into a transfer tube and were selectively and efficiently ionized with a three-step resonant laser ionization scheme~\cite{reponen_evidence_2021}.
 After guidance through a radiofrequency sextupole ion guide~\cite{Karvonen2008}, the ions were accelerated to a potential of 30 kV into the mass separator.
 Reference ions of $^{95-97}$Mo$^+$ were separately generated either with an offline glow-discharge ion source \cite{Vilen2020b} or via sputtering from molybenum-made catcher components.
+An electrostatic bender was used to select ions either from the hot cavity or the offline ion source, prior to the first mass separation stage which is performed using a dipole magnet with a mass resolving power $\approx$ 500 (in $\sigma$), sufficient for isobar separation.
+The selected ions were transported into a helium-gas filled radiofrequency-quadrupole cooler-buncher (RFQ-CB)~\cite{Nieminen2001} with a typical pressure of a few mbar.
+After cooling and bunching in the RFQ-CB, the ions were further directed to the JYFLTRAP double Penning trap, consisting of two cylindrical Penning traps inside a 7-T superconducting solenoid.
+In the first (preparation) trap the buffer-gas cleaning method~\cite{Savard1991} was applied, and an additional Ramsey cleaning cycle using dipolar excitation in the second (precision) trap~\cite{Eronen2008a} was used.
+This was to remove contaminant ions accompanying the $^{95-97}$Ag$^+$ ions allowing for measurements on minutely produced species and reducing ion-ion interaction related frequency shifts.
+In this work, the rate of $^{95}$Ag at JYFLTRAP was about one ion per 10 minutes.
+For the offline-produced reference ions, no additional purification was needed.